OlympusDAO-Education/Documentation/using-the-website/bonds.md

 - *Do not alter the bond amount after you have closed the Hades menu, as it will reset the recipient address.*
 - *The "Approve" transaction is only needed when bonding for the first time; subsequent bonding only requires you to perform the "Bond" transaction.*

+## **How to Redeem**

+Go to [Bond page](https://app.olympusdao.finance/#/bonds) and select the bond type you have purchased.
+Select the "Redeem" tab.
+Then, click "Claim Rewards" to claim all of your available rewards.

 ## Reading the Info